-Apple iPod nano (sixth generation, late 2010) review
+Apple iPod nano (sixth generation, late 2010) full review

 No iPod model has received as many makeovers—both minor and dramatic—as the iPod nano.
 (Perhaps not coincidentally, no other iPod model has sold as well.)
 The original nano was simply a scaled-down version of the standard iPod—tall and thin with a shiny, steel back and a white-plastic front, but the first revision gave the nano an all-aluminum body.
 The third version brought a short-and-wide shape, but the nano returned to tall and thin in the fourth go-round.
 The the most-recent nano, the fifth in as many years, got a larger screen and a video camera.
 But one thing all nano models have had in common is the traditional iPod design: a screen at the top with Apple’s iconic Click Wheel below.